jberry47/ddpsc_phenotypercv/README.md

 ```bash
 cd ddpsc_phenotypercv && mkdir build && cd build
 ```
-3. Build the program
+3. Initialize the build
 ```bash
 cmake ..
 ```
-4. If there were no errors or warnings (mainly about finding Eigen) then you can build the program
+4. If there were no errors or warnings then you can build the program
 ```bash
 make
 ```
 If you have an unconventional installation of Eigen you'll need to comment out the find_packages for Eigen in the CMakeList.txt and manually add the path to your installation with `-DCMAKE_MODULE_PATH=/path/to/insall/eigen/Eigen`

+### Building the program on DDPSC Infrastructure
+Both OpenCV and Eigen3 depedencies are in unconventional locations that are not found with cmake.
+To build the program on the infrastructure, `pull_compile_phenocv.sh` is a bash script that MUST BE EDITED to your file paths and will first pull the repository, and execute a series of g++ commands that will create the executable and clean up all temporary files during the build.
+Alternatively, a pre-built executable exists already in `/home/jberry/programs/PhenotyperCV`.

 After a successful build, you can read the help page with `./PhenotyperCV -h`